gkide/xmake/README.md

 - install `PROGRAMS` into `DESTINATION` with optional `FILE_PERMISSIONS`
   * if not set, the default value is **rwxr-xr-x**, rename if set `RENAME`

-# Support External Project Build
+# Support External Project Build & Install

 ## The following values can be set by user if need